Ghost stations of the Paris Métro: Closed stations

+Unused platforms of the first two might be reused when/if the Bis lines merging project is put in motion, and the second platform of Pré-Saint-Gervais as soon as the MF 88 train is retired in profit of the incoming MF 19, a cascading expected by 2026.

 Merged stations

 As a result of the expansion of line 3 to Gallieni, the station Martin Nadaud was integrated into the station Gambetta.
-The station still exists today: it is situated in the extension of the Gambetta station in the direction of Pont de Levallois, at a site surrounded by a gate, with its platforms being repurposed, and now they’re used as walkways.
+The station still exists today: it is situated in the extension of the Gambetta station in the direction of Pont de Levallois, at a site surrounded by a gate, with its platforms being repurposed, and now they are used as walkways from the original Martin Nadaud entrances to the new Gambetta station.

 Repurposed stations

-Gare du Nord USFRT, the old terminus of line 5 until 1942 and situated on the boulevard de Danain, became a ghost station after the expansion of line 5 to Pantin, which involved the construction of a new station under the rue du Faubourg-Saint-Denis.
-It has since served as the center for training RATP drivers.
+Gare du Nord USFRT, the old terminus of line 5 until 1942 and situated on the boulevard de Denain, became a ghost station after the expansion of line 5 to Pantin, which involved the construction of a new station under the rue du Faubourg-Saint-Denis.
+It has since served as the center for training RATP drivers, alongside the rail connection transfer between lines 2 and 5.

 The station Olympiades was used as a service depot for line 14 before the expansion of the tunnel to Maison Blanche and the creation of a new service depot.

-The old terminus of line 3 at Villiers was also turned into a training center for the RATP, just outside Parc Monceau.
+The old terminus loop of line 3 at Villiers was also turned into a training center for the RATP, just outside Parc Monceau.